MLOps-OpenAPI/arch-diagrams/use-cases/17-model-marketplace.md

     %% Note: You could have done this above, but I find this to be cleaner and easier to manage

     A1[Data card]
-    style A1 fill:green
+    style A1 fill:blue

     A2[Model card]
-    style A2 fill:green
+    style A2 fill:blue

     B((Model advertised))
     style B fill:#660066